Reviews You Can Rely On

 Our Verdict

 The Rossignol Pure Pro Heat truly exceeded our expectations, mixing impressive comfort with quality all-around performance and a built-in heating system.
 With an “adjustable flex” and 100-millimeter last width, the boot surprisingly fancied our testers with narrow feet and advanced skiing abilities.
 The boot also felt stiffer than we anticipated.
 This is a toasty warm, comfortable boot ready to head to the nearest apres scene after a long day of carving groomers.
 We had no problem wearing the Rossignol Pure Pro Heat in single-digit temperatures.
-To see how it stacks up versus the competition, check out our review of the best women's ski boots.
+To see how it stacks up versus the competition, check out our review of women's ski boots.

 REASONS TO BUY